 What We Do

-At the core of our work are nine service projects, which range from a weekly soup kitchen to a case management agency providing assistance with housing and employment.
+At the core of our work are eleven service projects, which range from a weekly soup kitchen to a case management agency providing assistance with housing and employment.
 The YHHAP Board runs an additional thirteen projects, which address homelessness on an institutional level.
 Our board projects range from a fundraising campaign to protect vital shelters in our city to an education program that inspires groups of young people from throughout the New Haven region to become involved in homelessness work.
 In addition to our regular programs, we also engage in occasional projects with our community partners, as the need arises, and we work to establish new programs under the YHHAP umbrella.

 Our Board of Advisors